ObjectModules/deploy/[Mapping]-Employment.md

 So here for sure your routine will not be the same again.
 You have to do another effort out of your routines.
 Another effort means another process.
 In our concept another process means another mapping.
 In this project another mapping means another repository.

-In our normal live this kind of process can be identical with when a cell is separated into two identical sets, people call this process as a _[[mitosis|https://en.wikipedia.org/wiki/Mitosis]]_.
+In our normal live this kind of process can be identical with when a cell is separated into two (2) identical sets, people call this process as a _[[mitosis|https://en.wikipedia.org/wiki/Mitosis]]_ which consist of four (4) step.

-Here is the process is look like:
+Here the process is look like:

 ![mitosos](https://tophyipmonitor.files.wordpress.com/2015/10/mitosis.jpg)